 The herd of millions of blind followers are driven with greed and speculative fever.
 They listen to every word of Elon Musk.
 These blind sheep recently got whiplashed by Musk’s yo-yo between endorsing and buying Bitcoin to suspending it in Tesla transactions.
 Musk advocated for DogeCoin, then called it a “hustle”, but the next day he accepted it for SpaceX’s Moon mission…

-Exploring the unknown world of crypto or Mars is adventurous and exciting, but I am glad that Elon Musk has come to terms with the cost to THIS blue planet by unsustainable energy use for mining Bitcoins.
+Exploring the unknown world of cryptocurrency or Mars is adventurous and exciting, but I am glad that Elon Musk has come to terms with the cost to THIS blue planet by unsustainable energy use for mining Bitcoins.
 I hope he is not going to burn too much money and raise false hope for the human race’s migration to Mars, before it is too late to use all our limited resources to save our one and only home planet.

 The overt and covert fights for crypto dominance among the billionaires and zillionaires with their respective backing of different coins will wipe out many meme coins and other crypto coins, in my personal opinion.
 The best case scenario: when the dust settles, there will be just half a dozen types of coins left.
 This can be good news for investors late to the game whose wallets are not nearly as deep, hence with less to gamble with, and proportionately less to lose.